-White or ivory
+White or Ivory

 This is probably the most important rule.
 Do not, we repeat, do not wear a white or cream coloured dress.

-Anything but black
+Anything but Black

 You really shouldn’t turn up to the ceremony in a black dress.
 If you don’t suit pastels, then go for a number in a striking emerald or scarlet.
 Grey is okay, or a dark navy but black really shouldn’t be worn to a wedding.
-It’s also considered unlucky and you wouldn’t want to be an omen, would you?
+It’s also considered unlucky and you wouldn’t want to be a bad omen, would you?

-Proud not loud
+Proud not Loud